-This is a course on international human rights law.
+This is a course on international and comparative human rights law.
 It is a course that aspires to consider ways in which we can all ‘do human rights law better’.

-In this course students will be encouraged to think about international human rights law from first principles.
-The course classes and reading materials will encourage you to consider and reconsider many assumptions commonly made about human rights law, but also to answer this question: to what extent is the body of international human rights law consistent, predictable, internally coherent, and capable of acting as a guide to states, citizens, lawyers, officials, and judges?
+In this course students will be encouraged to think about international and comparative human rights law from first principles.
+The course classes and reading materials will encourage you to consider and reconsider many assumptions commonly made about human rights law, but also to answer this question: to what extent is human rights law consistent, predictable, internally coherent, and capable of acting as a guide to states, citizens, lawyers, officials, and judges?

 In considering these questions, emphasis will be on examining examples of international human rights reasoning in fine detail, especially at the regional level.
 Students will be encouraged to read case extracts, and full cases, closely and critically.
 The extremely influential jurisprudence of the European Court of Human Rights will receive particular attention.

-Criticism of the quality of legal reasoning in human rights documents/judgments will not be discouraged, and it will not be assumed that broader, more expansive, legal protection of human rights is always a good thing.
+Criticism of the quality of legal reasoning in human rights documents/judgments will be encouraged, and it will not be assumed that broader, more expansive, legal protection of human rights is always a good thing.

-- Explain, distinguish and apply core and advanced concepts and terminology of international human rights law as used in the key primary and secondary sources;
+- Synthesise and apply core and advanced concepts and terminology of international and comparative human rights law as used in the key primary and secondary sources;

 - Design, implement and review a range of theoretical approaches to the primary and secondary source material;

-- Identify and critically examine in written and oral form a range of perspectives and values that are relevant to international human rights law;
+- Identify and critically examine in written and oral form a range of perspectives and values that are relevant to international and comparative human rights law;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.